-- Resistance level (A)-down-trending level of resistance that is parallel with the support level (bullish flag), or an up-trending level of resistance that is parallel with the support level (bearish flag). - Support level (B)-down-trending level of support that is parallel with the resistance level (bullish flag), or an up-trending level of support that is parallel with the resistance level (bearish flag).
+- Resistance level (A)-downward-trending a level of resistance that is parallel with the support level (for a bullish flag), or an upwardtrending level of resistance that is parallel with the support level (for a bearish flag). - Support level (B)-a downward-trending level of support that is parallel with the resistance level (for a bullish flag), or an upwardtrending level of support that is parallel with the resistance level (for a bearish flag). - Flagpole (C)-the trend preceding the formation of the flag.
+The flagpole spans the distance from the beginning of the trend to the highest point of the flag (for a bullish flag), or the flagpole spans the distance from the beginning of the trend to the lowest point of the flag (for a bearish flag).

-- Flag pole (C)-the trend preceding the formation of the flag.
-The flag pole spans the distance from the beginning of the trend to the highest point of the flag (bullish flag), or the flag pole spans the distance from the beginning of the trend to the lowest point of the flag (bearish flag). - Breakout point (D)-the point at which the currency pair breaks up above the down-trending level of resistance (bullish flag), or the point at which the currency pair breaks down below the uptrending level of support (bearish flag). - Price projection (E)-the price to which the currency pair will most likely fall after it has broken out of the flag formation (bearish flag), or the price to which the currency pair will most likely rise after it has broken out of the flag formation (bullish flag).
-The distance the currency pair is projected to move is equal to the height of the flag pole.
+- Breakout point (D)-the point at which the stock or CFD breaks up above the downward-trending level of resistance (for a bullish flag), or the point at which the stock or CFD breaks down below the upwardtrending level of support (for a bearish flag). - Price projection (E)-the price to which the stock or CFD will most likely fall after it has broken out of the flag formation (for a bearish flag), or the price to which the stock or CFD will most likely rise after it has broken out of the flag formation (for a bullish flag).
+The distance the stock or CFD is projected to move is equal to the height of the flagpole.